Edison Chen photo scandal

 The affair dominated the front covers of gossip magazines in early February 2008.

-The Edison Chen photo scandal was a 2008 showbiz scandal in Hong Kong that involved unlawful online distribution of stolen private intimate photographs of Canadian-born actor Edison Chen with various high-profile women of the Hong Kong film, television and fashion industry, among them including actresses Gillian Chung, Bobo Chan, Rachel Ngan, and Cecilia Cheung.
+The Edison Chen photo scandal was a 2008 showbiz scandal in Hong Kong that involved unlawful online distribution of stolen private intimate photographs of Canadian-born actor Edison Chen with various high-profile women of the Hong Kong film, television and fashion industry, among them actresses Gillian Chung, Bobo Chan, Rachel Ngan, and Cecilia Cheung.
 The scandal shook the Hong Kong entertainment industry and received high-profile media attention locally and around the world, as some of the women involved were married at the time or upholding a public image of chaste bachelorettes.
 Many local newspapers headlined the story consecutively during the first fortnight of February 2008, relegating coverage of the 2008 Chinese winter storms to secondary prominence during Lunar New Year.

 In a crackdown that itself became a controversial item, the Hong Kong police enlisted the assistance of Interpol to stem the spread of the photographs.
 Ten people were arrested in connection with the distribution of the photographs.
 A computer technician was convicted of three counts of obtaining access to a computer with dishonest intent, and received a custodial sentence of eight and a half months.

 The police crackdown raised questions over violations of the privacy and free speech rights of Internet users.
 The manner in which actors, their management, and the police handled the situation, in turn, made those arrested into heroes for some Internet users.

 Chen admitted being the author and copyright owner of most of the photographs, and stated that the private photographs had been stolen and published illegally without his consent.
 He made a public apology, especially to the women involved, and also announced that he would "step away indefinitely" from the Hong Kong entertainment industry.